Postgraduate Certificate in Advanced Ageing and Frailty Studies

 - Provide detailed guidance on performing descriptive analysis using simple datasets, along with more complex bivariate and multivariate regression techniques using SPSS.

-- Introduce the TILDA dataset and relevant to frailty analysis therein
+- Introduce the TILDA dataset and exemplify to frailty analyses therein

-- The content of this module will be delivered through 7 lectures and 3 virtual tutorials on Tuesday afternoons (3 – 5pm) throughout semester 2.
+- The content of this module will be delivered through virtual lectures on Friday afternoons (2 – 4pm Standard Irish Time) throughout semester 2.

 Prof. Nollaig Bourke, Ussher Assistant Professor in Inflammageing, Medical Gerontology, School of Medicine, Trinity Translational Medicine Institute, St. James’s Hospital